Dojde/Hellmark.github.io/work-projects.md

 {% include content_row id="radar" %}
 <span style="font-size: 16px; line-height: normal;">
-The system was mainly composed of a step motor and a specturm analyzer.
+The system was mainly composed of a step motor and a spectrum analyzer.
 A user interface was created which allowed the user to quickly customize settings.
-Additionally, the user was able to write and run self-designed, customizable program through a short entrance in a yaml file.
-After measurements was done the data was analyzed an displayed automatically which saved the user lots of valuable time.
-This project was well recived and I even employees working outside my department told me they used it.
+Additionally, the user was able to write and run self-designed, customizable programs through a short entry in a YAML file.
+After running the measurements the result was analyzed and displayed automatically which saved the user lots of valuable time.
+This project was well received and even employees working outside my department told me they used it.
 </span>

 {% include content_row id="sales" %}
 <span style="font-size: 16px; line-height: normal;">
-Together with a co-worker I performed a comparative stude with the purpose of explaining differences in sales.
-We analyzed to products from aspects such as value to a segmentaion, price, placement in portfolio and more.
+Together with a co-worker, I performed a comparative study with the purpose of explaining differences in sales.
+We analyzed products from aspects such as value to a segment, price, placement in portfolio and more.
 This was a perfect opportunity to use my broad set of skills and analyze the situation both from a technical, marketing and psychological perspective.
-The final work was very well recived and praied by multiple engineers at Axis.
+The final work was very well received and praised by multiple of the engineers at Axis.
 </span>

 {% include content_row id="lab" %}
 <span style="font-size: 16px; line-height: normal;">
-At Axis Communications I performed automation of lab equipment which include multiple tasks such as automatically detecting which the manufacture of a camera was and create pre-defined programs in purpose of measuring certain features.
-This project gave me a chance to practice understanding and working with a fairly large, previous existing code base.
+At Axis Communications I performed automation of lab equipment which include multiple tasks such as automatically detecting which the manufacture of a camera was and create pre-defined programs for the purpose of measuring certain features.
+This project gave me a chance to practice understanding and working with a fairly large, previous existing codebase.
 </span>

 {% include content_row id="recording" %}
 <span style="font-size: 16px; line-height: normal;">
 One common work task when I was working at Axis Communications was to record video material.
-To facilitate this work me, and my co-workers, created a script which automated the recordings and had a user interface in which one could easily change the settings.
-The script saved us countless of hours and made our days a lot more fun.
+To facilitate this, me and my co-workers, created a script that automated the recordings and had a user interface in which one could easily change the settings.
+The script saved us countless hours and made our days a lot more fun.
 </span>